• Skip to main content

 What Happens if you Ignore Debt Collection Calls

-If you think that ignoring written demands and calls from a collection agency will spare you from all the consequences, then you are wrong.
+You are wrong if you think that ignoring written demands and calls from a collection agency will spare you from all the consequences.

 unresponsive

-If the debtor is not traceable or unresponsive, a collection agency can file a lawsuit and if you do not respond in the court on time, it can result in a default judgment against you.
-Repercussions can include wage garnishment, frozen bank account and other assets.
-Collection laws vary by state, but there are provisions in every state on how the unpaid debt can be recovered.
+If the debtor is not traceable or unresponsive, a collection agency can file a lawsuit, and if you do not respond in court on time, it can result in a default judgment against you.
+Repercussions can include wage garnishment, frozen bank account, and other assets.
+Collection laws vary by state, but there are provisions in every state on how unpaid debt can be recovered.

 Not every case lands in court.
 However, most unpaid bills are reported on the debtor’s credit report and stay there for seven years.
 This diminishes the chances of securing a new loan, getting a good job and even finding a new apartment to live in.